OatmealDome/SwapDRC/README.md

     "Install TCPGecko only" option, Cafiine requires you to have a server running on your computer at all times.
 Don't use this if you don't want to use game file mods and have the computer running all the time.

-### Can I get you banned playing online with Swap DRC in any game?
+### Can I get you banned playing online with SwapDRC in any game?

     Swapping displays doesn't modify the games directly but through CafeOS instead.
 Therefore, it is 100% safe.
 However, you can still get banned with TCPGecko and/or Caffine mods if you don't use them properly.